krassowski/snp_aaa/README.md

 ~/anaconda2/bin/python -u -O snp_parser.py --report analysis_name | tee analysis_name.version.log
 ```

+Note that `--reports` option can accept multiple values at once; therefore it has to be the last one in the command (so the parser can consume all following words as values of `--reports`)

 ### Speeding up

 Variants parsing is way much faster when some frequently used files are placed in ramdisk: